 - Put Your Taxes To Good Use.
 Local businesses in city and town centers require comparatively little infrastructure investments, add more to our tax base and make more efficient use of public services.

 - Competition And Diversity Leads To More Consumer Choices.
-A marketplace of thousands of small businesses is the best way to ensure innovation and low prices over the long-term.
+A marketplace of thousands of small businesses is the best way to ensure innovation and lower prices over the long-term.

 - A growing body of economic research shows that in an increasingly homogenized world, entrepreneurs and skilled workers are more likely to invest and settle in communities that preserve their one-of-a-kind businesses and distinctive character.